Parents call on Interstate 35 superintendent to be removed after concerns over communication, transparency

 The petition started by Sarah Wagner reads in part, "Ms. Dentlinger has failed in her duties to provide transparent and open communication with staff and the community when it comes to serious issues regarding the safety of students and staff."

-Local 5 spoke with parents who said that statement is in regard to an incident reported by the Madison County Sherriff's Department on April 3.
+Local 5 spoke with parents who said that statement is in regard to an incident reported by the Madison County Sherriff's Office on April 3.

 The department shared on Facebook that they responded to a report of a possible threat made against a student.
 Parents say they had not been notified by the district prior to sheriff's office's post.